 Beet seeds were planted.

-Lots of weeding got done and while there were crops to harvest, the output was on the smaller side than usual.
-However, a donation was still made to Our Daily Bread with thanks to Martha for delivering it.
+of weeding got done and while there were crops to harvest, the output

 Crops harvested: zucchini, Swiss chard, broad beans, heat tolerant lettuce, parsley, herbs.